morota/monthlyReports/_posts/2014-08-31-August-2014-Monthly-Report.md

 I am thrilled to announce that I have started a new lab at the University of Nebraska-Lincoln (UNL) since August 1, 2014.
 My lab is located in the Department of Animal Science on the East Campus.
-A brand new furniture has delivered in my office on the 26th.
+Brand new furniture has delivered in my office on the 26th.
 Along with my triple monitor iMac, I'm now equipped with minimal items I need to get my lab up and running.
 I thought it is a good idea to reflect upon what I have done each month, so I decided to take the time to chronicle my life on the tenure-track.